phlpjo/MkrGsm1400IoT/README.md

 Currently the library contains the following functions:
 - Unlock Sim card
 - Query Sim state
-- Writing a positive integer in the phone book of the sim card
+- Writing an uint in the phone book of the sim card
-- Reading positive integers from the phone book of the sim card
+- Reading uint from the phone book of the sim card

 ----------